Briefing · 02/05/2026

 Audio generationA multi-speaker audio model performs the dialogue with timing, cadence, hesitation, and emotional contourThis is where the illusion becomes convincing

-NotebookLM is not simply summarising a document and running it through text-to-speech.
+NotebookLM analyses source material, plans an explanation, scripts a host exchange, and performs the result as audio.
 The good outputs feel directed.
 They have a show format.
 One host sets up the idea, the other asks the obvious question, the first answers, the second reframes, and the discussion moves forward.

 That is dramaturgy.